google/docsy-example/content/en/guide/2. Connect SDDC/Direct Connect/Hosted Private VIF/_index.md

 ---
-title: "1.
-On-Boarding SDDC"
+title: "Hosted Private VIF"
-linkTitle: "1.
-On-Boarding SDDC"
+linkTitle: "Hosted Private VIF"
 weight: 2
 description: >
   How to on-board your SDDC.